TCMA: Text-Conditioned Multi-granularity Alignment for Drone Cross-Modal Text-Video Retrieval: Experiments

 \subsection{Qualitative Results}

 We visualize some retrieval examples on our DVTMD set for text-to-video retrieval in Figure \ref{fig:qualitative}.
-In the bottom-left case, our model accurately identifies the number of objects (“two vehicles”) and their respective attributes (“red” and “silver”), while also distinguishing “mud” from regular road surfaces.
-The top-right example demonstrates the ability to capture spatial information, such as recognizing a “green field in the midground.”
-Finally, in the bottom-right case, the model successfully retrieves a video containing both human figures (“firefighters”) and relevant objects (“red fire truck”), highlighting its capability to jointly reason over actions and contextual elements.
+In the first case, our model accurately identifies the number of objects (“two vehicles”) and their respective attributes (“red” and “silver”), while also distinguishing “mud” from regular road surfaces.
+In the last case, the model successfully retrieves a video containing both human figures (“firefighters in dark gear”) and relevant objects (“red fire truck”), highlighting its capability to jointly reason over actions and contextual elements.